What makes SPW different to other primary schools?

 Which sports are offered at SPW?

-We offer education and training in Athletics, Cricket, Tennis, Australian Rules Football, Soccer, Gymnastics, Netball, Rugby, Dance, Swimming, Volleyball, Cross Country and Basketball.
+We offer education and training in Athletics, Cricket, Tennis, Australian Rules Football, Soccer, Gymnastics, Netball, Dance, Swimming, Volleyball, Cross Country and Basketball.
 SPW participates in SAPSASA competitions.

 Can my child learn music at SPW?